materialsproject/atomate2/README.md

 ```

 In this example, we run execute the workflow immediately.
 In many cases, you might want
-to perform calculations on several materials simulatenously.
+to perform calculations on several materials simultaneously.
 To achieve this, all
 atomate2 workflows can be run using the [FireWorks] software.
 See the
 [documentation][atomate2_fireworks] for more details.